dazehinn/Conference-site/README.md

 # 📖 Conference site <a name="about-project"></a>

-**Conference Site** is a project that immitates the website of creative commons 2015 conference.
+**Conference Site** is a project that imitates the website of creative commons 2015 conference.

 ## 🛠 Built With <a name="built-with"></a>